My unforgettable Experience in Nepal

 A tale

-We’ve got a name, but in fact that doesn’t matter.
-We exist, with a might and beauty, that magically is given to us.
+We’ve got a name, but in fact, that doesn’t matter.
+We exist, with a might and beauty that magically is given to us.
 We rise between the continents.
-In our valleys water rustles en plants grow that feed animals and men.
+In our valleys, water rustles and plants grow that feed animals and men.
 We exist in equilibrium.
-Also with the toiling people on the trails, who admire us.
-But then our slopes are being cut, long scars on our sides, motorcycles swarm, the city spreads as an illness, our summits are not sacred any more.
-We decided to shake the world, give Kathmandu a serious warning, we destroyed roads and bridges.
+Also, with the toiling people on the trails, who admire us.
+But then our slopes are being cut, long scars on our sides, motorcycles swarm, the city spreads as an illness, our summits are not sacred anymore.
+We decided to shake the world, give Kathmandu a serious warning; we destroyed roads and bridges.
 But if it did make any difference?
 We don’t see it happening.

 Tourists are coming back.
 A tiny point of light in the night.
 A room real cosy.
-Around the stove a German gentleman, son and daughter.
+Around the stove, a German gentleman, his son, and his daughter.
 He is here again, after 44 years.
-So much is changed… Four bikers, who think they can conquer us.
-And a couple, with a guide and porter, who the next day take the slow trail to some point between our summits.
-We watch, show how impressive, but also how caring in fact we are.
+So much has changed… Four bikers, who think they can conquer us.
+And a couple, with a guide and porter, who, the next day, take the slow trail to some point between our summits.
+We watch, show how impressive, but also how caring, in fact, we are.
 From the camp, high on our side, they walk up a bit, through the snow.
 We watch.

 October 31